opengeospatial/ogcapi-maps/README.md

 ## Contributing

-The contributor understands that any contributions, if accepted by the OGC Membership (and eventually the ISO/TC 211), shall be incorporated into OGC and ISO/TC 211 Web Map Service and Web Map Tile Service standards documents and that all copyright and intellectual property shall be vested to the OGC.
+The contributor understands that any contributions, if accepted by the OGC Membership (and eventually the ISO/TC 211), shall be incorporated into the relevant OGC standards documents and that all copyright and intellectual property shall be vested to the OGC.

-The WMS Standards Working Group (SWG) is the group at OGC responsible for the stewardship of the standard, but is working to do as much work in public as possible.
+The WMS Standards Working Group (SWG) is the group at OGC that is responsible for the stewardship of the standard being developed in this GitHub repository, but is working to do as much work in public as possible.

 * [Open issues](https://github.com/opengeospatial/OGC-API-Maps/issues)
 * [Copy of License Language](https://raw.githubusercontent.com/opengeospatial/OGC-API-Maps/master/LICENSE)

+Pull Requests from contributors are welcome.
+However, please note that by sending a Pull Request or Commit to this GitHub repository, you are agreeing to the terms in the Observer Agreement https://portal.ogc.org/files/?artifact_id=92169